4. Motion Planning

 Joint-space path planning for arm(s)

-In this section we will learn how to plan joint-space paths for the robot arm, using the PlanToJointGoal
+In this section we will learn how to plan joint-space paths for the robot arm, which at its core uses the PlanToJointGoal

 , which is used to execute joint-space trajectories.PlanToJointGoal

-: Plans a joint-space trajectory to the target joint configuration, avoiding obstacles in the planning scene.ExecuteFollowJointTrajectory
+: Generates a joint-space trajectory to the target joint configuration, avoiding obstacles in the planning scene.ExecuteFollowJointTrajectory

-: Executes the planned joint-space trajectory on the robot's hardware.
+: Sends the planned joint-space trajectory on the robot's hardware to initiate action.

-Please take some time to explore the input ports of the PlanToJointGoal
+Take some time to explore the input ports of

 : The target joint configuration to plan to.keep_orientation